 The subject parcel is an interior lot located on the south side of Portola Drive, about 140 feet east of 38'' Street.
 It is currently developed with a Public Storage mini-storage facility that consists of two buildings.
 The northern building, which is closest to Portola Drive, contains a manager's unit and an office to serve the public.
 The proposed equipment cabinets will be located to the west of this structure between it and the property line.
-The proposed antennas, consisting of six antennas and one GPS antenna, are to be flush mounted on the southern building.
+The proposed antennas, consisting of six antennas and one GPS antenna, are to be flush mounted on the southern building and camouflaged behind a screen textured and painted to match the existing building.
 This southern building is behind a locked gate which requires a code for entry.